Our contributing fitness expert explains what you should—and should not—eat before taking to the ice

 Peanut butter and banana on a rice cake.
 A combination of high-quality carbs and protein packs this mini-meal with a one-two energy punch that will keep you performing at peak levels when you need it the most.

 Smoothie.
 A delicious smoothie can be made in a matter of minutes.
-All it takes is a countertop or immersion blender.
+All it takes is a counter-top or immersion blender.
 Pick a favorite fruit—bananas, strawberries, peaches, blueberries—individually or in any combination.
 Add skim milk, or rice or almond milk and some ice and you’re good to go!
+After that, in case you want to calculate your calories into the equivalent amount of joule, you can use a free online calorie to joule calculator.
+Besides that, you can also convert calories (cal) into multiple units of joules with the help of this free calculator.

 Protein powder.
 Add a few scoops of whey, soy or oats to water or a smoothie, and you’re off to a great start.